Seven Thirty-Seven: Plot

 At the DEA field office, Hank's partner Steven Gomez shows him footage of two individuals stealing methylamine.
 The video depicts Walt and Jesse in disguise.
-Hank dismisses their ability as thieves, but is intrigued by the fact that the unknown pair stole methylamine and used thermite to enter the warehouse.
+Hank disparages their ability as thieves, but is intrigued by the fact that the unknown pair stole methylamine and used thermite to enter the warehouse.
 Gomez speculates they may be college-aged chemistry students, and Hank believes the two will encounter difficulty from the drug cartels for disrupting the meth trade.
 Walt becomes worried when he notices an SUV parked near his house and spends the night watching the street.
 Jesse encourages Walt to also purchase a gun, hoping to "double their chances" of success in the event of a shooting.
 Instead, Walt proposes that they kill Tuco in a more clandestine way, using ricin made from castor beans.
 Hank visits Skyler and asks her to make up with Marie.
 Skyler responds angrily, stating that her situation is worse than her sister’s.
 Hank and Skyler both realize that the other knows about Marie's shoplifting.
 (Note: As depicted in "...And the Bag's in the River" and "A No-Rough-Stuff-Type Deal".)

 Walt and Jesse produce the ricin, hoping to trick Tuco into poisoning himself by placing it in the next meth delivery.
 As they finish their work, Walt receives a phone call from Hank, who is at a crime scene.
 Hank says that he screwed up in speaking to Skyler, and Walt forgives him.
-It is revealed that the crime scene Hank is investigating is the junkyard and that Gonzo has accidentally died in a botched attempt to move No-Doze's body.
+It is revealed that the crime scene is the junkyard and that Gonzo has accidentally died in a botched attempt to move No-Doze's body.
 Walt and Jesse panic as they believe that Tuco killed Gonzo, and Walt insists that Jesse leave town.

-Walt returns home as he avoids answering questions from Skyler.
-He receives a phone call and goes outside, where Jesse is being held at gunpoint in his car by Tuco.
+Walt returns home but avoids answering questions from Skyler.
+He receives a phone call and goes outside, to find Tuco holding Jesse at gunpoint in his car.
 Tuco forces Walt to enter the car and drives away.